-If necessary, the user can enable the automatic address recognition feature in mode 1.
-In this configuration, the stop bit takes the place of the ninth data bit. bit RI is set only when the received command frame address matches the device's address and is terminated by a valid stop bit.
+If necessary, you can enable the automatic address recognition feature in mode 1.
+In this configuration, the stop bit takes the place of the ninth data bit.
+Bit RI is set only when the received command frame address matches the device's address and is terminated by a valid stop bit.